Co-operation Ireland: Governance

-Co-operation Ireland is a charity, which is run by a voluntary board under the joint patronage of King Charles III and President of Ireland Michael D. Higgins.
-The Chairman of Co-operation Ireland is Christopher Moran, a position he has held for over a decade having previously been Chairman of the Co-operation Ireland GB Executive.
-He was awarded a doctorate by Ulster University for his contribution to peace-building in Ireland and for supporting Anglo-Irish relations.
+Co-operation Ireland is a charity, run by a voluntary board under the joint patronage of King Charles III and President of Ireland Michael D. Higgins.
+The Chairman of Co-operation Ireland is Julian King (diplomat) former UK Ambassador to Ireland and former EU Commissioner who assumed the role in September 2023.
+Dr Christopher Moran is the charity's Honorary President having previously served as Chairman for 20 years.
 The board is supported by five sub-committees: Audit; Finance and Governance; Chairman's; Strategy and Business Development; and Communications, Marketing and Fundraising.
 The organisation has charitable status in both Northern Ireland and the Republic of Ireland.

 History

 The organisation was originally named Co-operation North, and was founded in 1979 by Irish businessman Brendan O'Regan.
 His objectives were to promote reconciliation between the Protestant and Catholic communities in Northern Ireland and to promote dialogue and understanding between Northern Ireland and the Republic of Ireland.
-Queen Elizabeth II and President Mary Robinson become Co-operation North's joint patrons in 1995.
+Queen Elizabeth II and President Mary Robinson became Co-operation North's joint patrons in 1995.

 A sister organisation, Co-operation Ireland USA, was founded in 1981, and opened a Belfast office in 1982.

 In 1998, following the signing of the Good Friday Agreement, Co-operation North was renamed Co-operation Ireland to reflect the all-island nature of the charity's work.

 The charity became known for its annual "Maracycle" between Belfast and Dublin, first held in July 1984.
 Since then over 50,000 cyclists have taken part.

 In 2000, a Gala Concert for Peace at Royal Albert Hall, London was held in support of Co-operation Ireland, with headline artists including The Corrs, The Saw Doctors and B*Witched participating.
 In 2005, Elizabeth II and President Mary McAleese attended a celebratory dinner in Crosby Hall in London to mark Co-operation Ireland's 25th anniversary.
 In 2012, the organisation facilitated the handshake between Elizabeth II and deputy First Minister Martin McGuinness.
 In 2016, Irish artist Colin Davidson presented Elizabeth II with a portrait at a Co-operation Ireland event attended by First Minister Arlene Foster and Deputy First Minister Martin McGuinness.
 In March 2018, Prince Harry and his fiancée, Meghan Markle, attended the organisation's Amazing the Space youth programme at the former Maze/Long Kesh prison site.
 The following November, President Michael D. Higgins addressed the organisation's dinner to honour the Northern Ireland and Republic of Ireland football teams ahead of a friendly match in Dublin.